 While in law school, Beth held a number of judicial clerkships and internships.
 She interned for the Honorable Shirley Abrahamson, Chief Justice of the Wisconsin Supreme Court, and for the Honorable Lynn S. Adelman of the United States District Court in the Eastern District of Wisconsin.
 She also had an externship at Nike, Inc.

-- Sex Discrimination and Retaliation: Shared responsibility for preparation and administrative trial of a case alleging the plaintiff's employer unfairly disciplined the plaintiff because of her sex and later terminated her employment because of her sex and in retaliation for filing a charge of discrimination.
+- Sex Discrimination and Retaliation: Co-chaired an administrative trial and handled post-hearing briefing in a case alleging the plaintiff's employer unfairly disciplined the plaintiff because of her sex and later terminated her employment because of her sex and in retaliation for filing a charge of discrimination.
 Plaintiff's final demand was in excess of $500,000.
 The ALJ found in favor of the defense on all claims.

-- Age Discrimination: Obtained summary judgment in favor of an employer who terminated the oldest worker in his job classification, for legitimate non-discriminatory reasons, as part of a reduction in force.
+- Employee Discharge Grievance: Tried and briefed a labor arbitration resulting from a discharge grievance filed by the employee’s union.
+The arbitrator found in the employer’s favor.
+Age Discrimination: Obtained summary judgment in favor of an employer who terminated the oldest worker in his job classification, for legitimate non-discriminatory reasons, as part of a reduction in force.

 - Employment Contract/Wage & Hour: Successfully appealed a decision from the Wisconsin Labor & Industry Review Commission, which held the employer failed to pay bonuses due under an employment contract.